nogicoder/farcry/README.md

 13          lythanhphu   101         53           0              65.58
 ```

-**WARNING**: there is a performance issue.
-A view is a just a pre-packaged `SELECT` statement.
-It means all this statement will be executed before applying any filter that would have added to your request that uses the view:
+**WARNING**: There is a performance issue.
+A view is just a pre-packaged `SELECT` statement.
+Which means that all of this statement will be executed before applying any filter that would have added to your request that uses the view:

 ```sql
 SELECT *